 Diamond stud earrings are a timeless gift that make a big statement.
 The simplicity of diamond stud earrings is both sophisticated and elegant, making them a perfect gift choice for weddings, anniversaries, or the holidays.
 If you’ve used our site to choose the perfect diamond engagement ring in the past then you know we dig deep into the live diamond market to determine the best opportunities to maximize value at every carat size.
-In this article I’ll investigate diamond solitaire earrings and breakdown the nuances of how to choose the perfect pair for any budget.
+In this article I’ll investigate diamond solitaire earrings and breakdown the nuances of how to choose the perfect pair for any budget, whether you're building your own diamond stud earrings or picking out a pair of brilliant lab grown diamond studs.

 Your budget will dictate a lot of the factors we consider hereafter and is an important place to start for most buyers.
 If you have a different budget than we outline below you can shoot us a message in the chat bubble at the bottom right of this screen to receive personalized advice.